flipperdevices/flipperzero-firmware/README.md

 About: Information about the application and the author.

 # Inputting Personal Data
-When selecting the "Setup" option, users enter their personal data in the format: name_mail_tel_addr_notes.
-Each data is separated by an underscore "_".
+When selecting the "Setup" option, users enter their personal data in the format: name/mail/tel/addr/notes.
+Each data is separated by slash "/".
 If the user does not want to enter a specific piece of data, they can omit it, but it is important to retain the "0".

 Example: Name_mail_tel_addr_notes
-Example without mail: Name_0_tel_addr_notes
+Example without mail: Name/0/tel/addr/notes

 Viewing ID Card
 After entering data, users can view their ID card.
 The application will display all entered data in the form of an ID card.